PRTGN-Development-Team/.github/profile/README.md

 None so far, but were always looking out for more!
 Use the GitHub tag `prtgn` and you might just get featured here!

-## Recognised Reposotories and Rrojects
+## Recognised Reposotories and Projects

 Reposotories and projects recognised by The PRTGN Development Team.
 Either for being cool or for being something used in our software.